visforvali/ws297y/discord.md

 ### Class Is in Session

 - **⭐│starboard**: Posts deemed important by the community appear in this channel.
 If you encounter (or write) an important post in another channel, react to it with a ⭐ to cross-post it here.
-- **💻|classroom**: Text channel for text chats in and out of sync class sessions.
+- **💻classroom**: Text channel for text chats in and out of sync class sessions.
-- **📝|homework**: Text channel with threads where you'll post low-stakes writing activities.
+- **📝homework**: Text channel with threads where you'll post low-stakes writing activities.
 - **team1🔒**: Team 1's private stomping ground for group activities in and out of class and for helping each other out during the semester!
 - **team2🔒**: Team 2's private stomping ground for group activities in and out of class and for helping each other out during the semester!
 - **team3🔒**: Team 3's private stomping ground for group activities in and out of class and for helping each other out during the semester!
 - **team4🔒**: Team 4's private stomping ground for group activities in and out of class and for helping each other out during the semester!
-- **🏫|Sync Sessions**: Voice channel for sync class sessions.
+- **🏫 Sync Sessions**: Voice channel for sync class sessions.

 # Using Discord